BalancerMaxis/vote_following_incentives_director/README.md

 $ARB to a pool is boosted by a dynamic boost (described below based on fees vs emissions), and a fixed boost that can be assigned by Balancer BD to support special initiatives.

-The pools pariticipaing in the program, as well as configuration around overriding caps and fixed boost can be found [here](https://github.com/BalancerMaxis/arbitrum_grants_distributor/blob/main/automation/arbitrum_stip_bridge_start_q2_2024.py#L29)
+The pools participating in the program, as well as configuration around overriding caps and fixed boost can be found [here](https://github.com/BalancerMaxis/arbitrum_grants_distributor/blob/main/automation/arbitrum_stip_bridge_start_q2_2024.py#L29).

+Pools which are at least 50% interest bearing (LST) are elidable for whitelist addition.

 ---

 ## Configuration and Data